manuel-covas/zoom-earlybird/README.md

 ## RTC Wakeups on macOS
 On macOS `pmset` is used to schedule a relative wakeup.\
 The machine is then put to sleep with `pmset sleepnow`.

+# Updates
+An update check against this repository is performed and at run-time.\
+If a newer version is available an update will be carried out.

 # Telemtry
 At first run a random ID will be generated and stored in your `config.json`\